OUR BUSINESS

 Well proven shipping solution for the alumina industry

-The CABU combination carriers service the aluminum and alumina industry transporting caustic soda solution (CSS) to the world’s largest alumina refineries in Australia.
-In our trades to the Middle East Gulf, the vessels also ship alumina to the aluminum smelters in Bahrain and the Emirates.
-In addition, the CABUs transport several other dry bulk commodities such as salt, bauxite, iron ore, grains, and solid fuels.
+The CABU combination carriers serve the aluminum and alumina industries by transporting caustic soda solution (CSS) to the world’s largest alumina refineries in Australia.
+On return voyages to the Middle East Gulf, the vessels carry alumina to aluminum smelters in Bahrain and the Emirates.

 Concept benefiting the customer and environment